RdoubleA/MLprep/README.md

 Regularization shrinks the coefficients of a model and reduces overfitting.
 Lasso regularization/L1 enforces sparsity, as it is capable of driving weights to zero.
 Thus, it may even be used for feature selection.
 Good for when you know not all features will correlate with prediction.
 Ridge regularization/L2 ensures that no weights go to zero, but it is not robust to outliers unlike L1.
 It is good when all the features are important for the output.
 Elastic net uses both a linear and square term of the weights in the loss function and combines the advantages of both ridge and lasso.

-### Activation Functions

-Activation functions are necessary to introduce nonlinearities to neural networks to learn more complex functions and patterns.
-Otherwise, neural networks become a fancy linear regression.

-Sigmoid – constrained output, fully differentiable, but tails can lead to vanishing gradients.
-Primarily used at final layer for binary classification

-Tanh – constrained output, larger range for large gradients compared to sigmoid, but also has vanishing gradients

-ReLU – computationally efficient, no vanishing gradient in linear range, may enforce a bit of sparsity.
-BUT, dying neurons when they enter negative regime.
-Most common activation function, this is a strong default option to use

-Leaky ReLU – ReLU, except negative regime replaced by a slight slope, typically 0.01x.
-Fixes dying ReLU problem.
-Especially used in GANs where gradient flow is very important.

-Softmax – sigmoid, generalized to multiple classes.
-Usually for numerical stability, we subtract the max of x from the exponent, which ensure you have large negative exponenets instead of large positive exponenets, which prevents overflow

 ### Bias vs Variance Tradeoff